Paper 4 · Speaking

 • Sorry, would you mind speaking a little louder, please?

-• but let’s not stray too far away from the topic.
+• …let's not stray too far away from the topic.

 • I think we've covered that point.
 Let's move on.